Surveying Medical Students

 Data collection instruments that do not require review are those intended to assess event attendance, voting, polling, or those sent out by the Office of Medical Student Education (OMSE) to accomplish administrative functions.

-LCOM will only consider results of surveys taken in accordance to this policy.
+LCOM will only consider results of surveys taken in accordance with this policy.

 confidentiality protections and data ownership issues.
-Other platforms, (e.g., Survey Monkey, etc.), should not be used.
+Other platforms (e.g., Survey Monkey, Google Forms, etc.) should not be used.

-All survey links will be distributed from the email account dedicated to survey research.
+All survey links will be distributed from the email account dedicated to survey research that is managed by the LCOM Teaching Academy.
 For each survey, an email will be distributed to students with the relevant information, with a reminder to be sent one week later.

 Surveys will be scheduled in two-week blocks.